HanzlaCoding/HanzlaCoding/README.md

 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: Whenever I Do Coding I Wear GLasses.

-Hi!
+Greetings,

-My good name is Hanzla Shahid & I am the student of 1st Year.
-I have started learning Web Development in Aug 2023.
-I started from HTML(Hypertext Markup Language) & then as follows Css,Javascript and then a famous Javascript Library React Js.
-Now, I am on backend means Node Js.
-That's my small intro.
+Allow me to introduce myself—Hanzla Shahid.
+Currently enrolled as a 1st-year student, I embarked on my journey into the realm of Web Development in August 2023.
+My exploration commenced with the fundamental HTML (Hypertext Markup Language), progressing seamlessly to CSS, Javascript, and culminating with proficiency in the renowned Javascript Library, React Js.
+Presently, I am delving into backend development with Node Js.
+This serves as a brief overview of my educational and professional endeavors.

-Thanks!
+Thank you for your attention.